 The Friends You Make In College: A Love Story

 There’s a joke I have with my best friend.
-The joke is that one day in my family home — five, seven, maybe ten years from now if it really takes my personality that long to entice a man — one day, there is going to be a photo framed above my fireplace.
+The joke is that one day in my family home — five, seven, maybe ten years from now if it really takes that long — one day, there is going to be a photo framed above my fireplace.
 The photo is going to be an image that encapsulates love in my life, and my kids are going to look at it and wonder how long it will take until they find that too.
 The joke is of course that this picture will not be of myself and my husband.
 It will be of myself and this crazy girl Elizabeth or Eli as we fondly call her, captured minutes after taking shots of tequila during a pregame.

 Here’s the thing though: it’s not really a joke.
 There are some Saturdays when nothing is going on and when I feel lonely.
 I do wonder how long it will take to find someone who falls in love with me, and who I eat breakfast silently with every morning while we scroll through the news on our smartphones, and who sleeps next to me every night even after we have a fight, and who I am so unshakeably sure of that one day I will want to create a human being with him.
 The longing for that person keeps me up some nights.
 And I know the opposite of that feeling must be something pretty spectacular and it’s something I would love to frame and put in my house.
 But not above my fireplace.
 That spot is reserved for, like I said, what encapsulates love in my life and that what is the love that my college friends have taught me about.